 At Michigan Defense Law, we take our role as your legal representative very seriously.
 Founding lawyer Paul J. Tafelski and our skilled team of Michigan DUI lawyers will first strive to understand the facts and circumstances surrounding your case, identifying all possible defenses considering the DUI charges and evidence.

 When you are charged with a DUI offense, you may think that it’s your word against the arresting officers or the results of a breathalyzer.
 There are many options and strategies available to your DWI attorney.
 While each DUI case is different, there are some common defenses available in these cases, many involving how you were stopped or how evidence was collected and processed.

 We look at all the variables, considering how they may offer a successful defense strategy:

 Even when the charges and evidence against you are valid, DUI attorney Paul J. Tafelski and the experienced lawyers at Michigan Defense Law can lessen the impact on you by negotiating a favorable plea agreement or pursuing the most lenient sentence possible for you.
 Judges have many tools at their disposal to punish drunk drivers and no two cases are the same.
 Minimizing the consequences and making sure clients end up with a sentence that is manageable to them are skills we have developed over years of handling these cases.

 While a DUI arrest or charge can seem overwhelming and even insurmountable, your experienced Michigan DUI attorney has been here many times before and has a broad and legally informed perspective on resolving your charges.
-Whether you made an unfortunate mistake or you were wrongly arrested and charged, DUI attorney Paul J. Tafelski and the Michigan DUI lawyers at Michigan Defense Law will aggressively protect your legal rights and your future.
+Whether you made an unfortunate mistake or you were wrongly arrested and charged, Michigan criminal defense lawyer Paul J. Tafelski and the DUI lawyers at Michigan Defense Law will aggressively protect your legal rights and your future.